 Writing a novel, irrespective of the genre, requires the writer to put a little bit of themselves into each and every page.
 This means, utilising many of the experiences that you yourself have endured, including both the good and the bad times to make up part of the fabric of your storyline, creating a tangible and gripping read.

-This powerful and thought provoking course will teach you everything that you need to know about one of the most wonderful creative experiences possible, writing a novel.
+This powerful and thought provoking course will teach you everything that you need to know about one of the most wonderful creative experiences possible: how to write a novel.
 Embarking upon a project such as this, will test your imagination, your writing skills, and test your ability to create imaginary environments that epitomise real-life.
 You will be aiming to captivate the reader, while creating imaginary threads that weave in and out of any storyline.

 It's not a challenge for the fainthearted.